On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Driver Dispatching and Routing Model for On-Time Delivery

 \section{Driver Dispatching and Routing Model for On-Time Delivery}

-We study a delivery service system that is operated in $N$ periods (decision epochs) and we let $\Delta$ denote the length of each period (the time interval between two decision points).
-Our modeling framework does not require $\Delta$ to be stationary, but we assume the the decision points are prespecified.
-We focus on the intraday operations with known shift schedule of drivers, i.e., the number of available drivers in each period (denoted by $\bar{K}^n$ for $n\in\{1,\dots, N\}$) is known and fixed.
-For the ease of discussion, we assume $\bar{K}^n = \bar{K}$ for $n=1,\dots, N$.
-At the beginning of time period $n$ (denoted by $t_n$), we observe the number of orders realized between $[t_{n-1}, t_n)$ (we use $t_0$ to denote the start time of the service).
-These orders are to be assigned at $t_n$ and are characterized by their locations $\mathcal{I}^n\subseteq \mathcal{I}=\{1,\dots, I\}$ and quantities $\BFq^n = (q^n_1,\dots, q^n_I)$ ($q^n_{i} = 0$ if $i\notin \mathcal{I}^n$).
-The order quantities are integral with finite support (without loss of generality, $q^n_{i}$ is less than the vehicle capacity $Q$ almost surely).
-We assume a constant time $t_p$ for preparing and packaging the orders, and all orders placed in period $n-1$ will be ready for delivery on $t_n + t_p$. $t_p$ may depend on $\Delta$ and when $\Delta$ is fixed, $t_p$ can be estimated from data and is assumed to be known to the operator.
-We hereafter assume $t_p=0$ for the ease of exposition.
-The incorporation of a positive $t_p$ is straightforward.
+In this section, we present the finite-horizon driver dispatching and routing model with multiple dispatch waves.
+A table that summarizes the notations used throughout the paper is included in Appendix \ref{sec:notations}.
+The delivery service system is operated for $N$ periods, with $\Delta$ denoting the length of each period, i.e., the time interval between two consecutive decision epochs.
+Our modeling framework does not require $\Delta$ to be stationary, but we assume the decision epochs are prespecified.
+We focus on the intraday operations with known shift schedule of drivers, i.e., the number of available drivers in period $n\in\{1,\dots, N\}$, $\bar{K}^n$, is known and fixed.
+Each driver has a constant travel speed $v$ and can deliver at most $Q$ items per trip.
+For ease of discussion, we assume $\bar{K}^n = \bar{K}$ for $n=1,\dots, N$.

+Denote the set of potential customer locations by $\mathcal{I}=\{1,\dots, I\}$.
+At the beginning of time period $n$ (decision epoch $t_n$), we observe the number of orders realized between $[t_{n-1}, t_n)$, where $t_0$ denotes the start time of the service.
+These orders are to be assigned at $t_n$ and are characterized by their locations $\mathcal{I}^n\subseteq \mathcal{I}$ and quantities (number of ordered items) $\BFq^n = (q^n_1,\dots, q^n_I)\in \mathbb{N}^I$ ($q^n_{i} = 0$ if $i\notin \mathcal{I}^n$).
+The order quantities are integral with finite support ($q^n_{i}\leq Q$ without loss of generality).
+We assume a constant time $t_p$ for preparing and packaging the orders, and all the orders placed in period $n-1$ will be ready for delivery on $t_n + t_p$.
+Because the parameter $t_p$ can be estimated from data, it is assumed to be known to the operator.
+We hereafter assume $t_p=0$ for ease of exposition, and the incorporation of a positive $t_p$ is straightforward.